 - If lamp replacement is performed while the projector is suspended upside-down from the ceiling, make sure that no one is underneath the lamp socket to avoid any possible injury or damage to the human eyes caused by fractured lamp. - To reduce the risk of electrical shock, always turn the projector off and disconnect the power cord before changing the lamp. - To reduce the risk of severe burns, allow the projector to cool for at least 45 minutes before replacing the lamp. - To reduce the risk of injuries to fingers and damage to internal components, use caution when removing lamp glass that has shattered into sharp pieces. - To reduce the risk of injuries to fingers and/or compromising image quality by touching the lens, do not touch the empty lamp compartment when the lamp is removed. - This lamp contains mercury.
-Consult your local hazardous waste regulations to dispose of this lamp in a proper manner. - To assure optimal performance from the projector, it is recommended that you purchase a BenQ projector lamp for lamp replacement. - Turn the power off and disconnect the projector from the wall socket.
+Consult your local hazardous waste regulations to dispose of this lamp in a proper manner. - To assure optimal performance from the projector, it is recommended that you purchase a BenQ projector lamp for lamp replacement. - 1.
+Turn the power off and disconnect the projector from the wall socket.
 If the lamp is hot, avoid burns by waiting for approximately 45 minutes until the lamp has cooled. - 2.
+Press the lamp cover down as shown and the cover pops up.
-Loosen the two captive screws on the lamp compartment cover. - 3.
-Remove the lamp compartment cover.

-4. Loosen the two captive screws that secure the lamp.

-- Do not turn the power on with the lamp cover removed. - Do not insert your fingers between the lamp and the projector.
+- 3. Remove the lamp cover. - 4.
+Loosen the screws that secure the lamp. - Do not turn the power on with the lamp cover removed. - Do not insert your fingers between the lamp and the projector.
 The sharp edges inside the projector may cause injuries.

-Lift the handle so that it stands up.
-Use the handle to slowly pull the lamp out of the projector.

-- Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
+- Lift the handle so that it stands up.
+Use the handle to slowly pull the lamp out of the projector. - Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
 If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - Insert the new lamp into the lamp compartment and make sure it fits in the projector.

-- Ensure the connectors are aligned. - If you experience resistance, lift the lamp and start again.
+Ensure the connectors are aligned.

+If you experience resistance, lift the lamp and start again.

-- Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw.
+- 7. Tighten the screws that secure the lamp. - Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw. - 8.
+Ensure the handle is fully laid flat and locked in place.